 To learn more about Type 2A, click here.

 Food: Type 2B’s also have low epinephrine baseline levels, but because their GABA level is also low, they can’t rely too much on adrenaline release.
 They don’t have the same capacities to switch from sympathetic nervous system to parasympathetic nervous system.
 Their food choices are pretty much the same as type 2A’s getting most of their proteins from animal sources.

-But their carbs consumption should be a bit higher peri workout to allow for less cortisol output and also to assist their favorite workout methods which usually turn around bodybuilding techniques that increase mind-muscle connexion and pump.
+But their carbs consumption should be a bit higher peri-workout to allow for less cortisol output and also to assist their favourite workout methods which usually turn around bodybuilding techniques that increase mind-muscle connexion and pump.

 Taurine is a GABA booster and an excellent place to start.
 Taurine is an amino acid found in high concentrations in the brain, where it acts much like a neurotransmitter by activating GABA receptors.
 I would suggest adding 2gr around workout (usually, most people I train just put it in their intra workout drink).

 Magnesium is also an undeniable mineral that most people are missing.
 I had a nice chat recently with the renown Dr. Ken Kinakin where he told me that magnesium was much better absorbed if it is applied topically.
 So now my game as been switched and I apply magnesium chelate post-workout in gels or spray.